Photography Team Details

 Welcome!
 This page outlines the overall details applicable to Photography Teams at most any location.
 Details outlined on the event organizer's website, however, will always trump the details you find on this page.
 While details here may be updated periodically, stay informed of major changes and announcements by subscribing to Lenspiration Updates.

-- Prices vary from ACTION to ACTION.
-Please visit each ACTION location page for specific prices.
+- Prices vary from location to location.
+Please visit each location's Photography Team page for specific prices.

-- Tuition includes classroom and personal instruction during the times specified on each ACTION location page.
+- Tuition includes classroom and personal instruction during the times specified on each location's Photography Team page.

-- Tuition does NOT include general registration, meals, housing or transportation before, during or after the event.
+- Tuition does NOT include general event registration, meals, housing or transportation before, during or after the Photography Team.

-Photography Teams are designed to train photographers to go beyond basic photography knowledge and develop more advanced techniques on how to professionally cover an event.
+Photography Teams are designed to train photographers to go beyond basic photography knowledge and develop more advanced techniques on how to artistically cover an event.

-If you are new to photography, have just purchased a DSLR or mirrorless camera for the first time, or simply want to learn what all the buttons and settings are on your camera and want to be comfortable using it, consider completing the Foundations of Photography Course first before signing up for a Photography Team.
-Do you know what Conference or Convention you will be attending?
-Watch for special Course discounts offered by events where the Photography Teams will be held!
+If you are new to photography, have just purchased a DSLR or mirrorless camera for the first time, or simply want to learn what all the buttons and settings are on your camera and want to be comfortable using it, consider completing the Foundations of Photography Course before attending a Photography Team.
+You can take the course for free by joining the Lenspiration membership, which is free for the first month.

 But what if you have had your camera for a while and want to learn how to effectively cover an event?
-Do you aspire to be a photojournalist?
+Perhaps you aspire to be a photojournalist.
 Want to learn the secrets to capturing sharp, bright, and emotive images consistently, regardless of the lighting conditions?
-If you are a photography enthusiast or consider yourself to be more at an intermediate level, the Photography Team is definitely something you should consider!
+If you are a photography enthusiast or consider yourself to be more at an intermediate level, the Photography Team is for you!
 Through classroom training, self-guided assignments, and one-on-one critique we’ll walk through how to professionally cover assignments and set up a post-processing workflow by shooting, organizing, editing and submitting images for the needs of the event you’re attending.

-Minimum age is 15.
+Minimum age is generally 15.
 Please contact James to request exceptions.

 What to Bring

-- Lens(es) (Bring whatever you have!
-The best lenses will have the widest apertures, will give you the greatest range of focal length, and will offer Image Stabilization or Vibration Reduction.)
+Bring whatever you have!
+The best lenses will have the widest apertures, will give you the greatest range of focal length, and will offer Image Stabilization or Vibration Reduction.

-- External Speedlite (Not required, but if you have one, bring it!
-You will find it to be extremely handy.)
+Not required, but if you have one, bring it!
+You will find it to be extremely handy.

 The dress code is directed by the policies of the particular event at which the Photography Team is being held.
-Modest, business-casual attire is always appropriate.
+Modest, business-casual attire is always in style.
 Bring only comfortable shoes as shooting an event always requires a lot of walking.
-Please visit the event's website or each ACTION location page for specific information on dress code.
+Please visit each event's website or Photography Team page for specific information on dress code.

 When You Arrive

-- When you arrive, make sure you have registered at event Registration first.
+When you arrive, make sure you have registered for the general event first.

-Photography Team activities are planned throughout the entire day.
-However, there will be downtime and you may opt out of some activities in order to participate in other aspects of the Conference if you so choose.
+Photography Team activities will be planned throughout an entire event.
+However, there will be downtime and you may opt out of some Photography Team activities in order to participate in other aspects of the event if you like.

 Here's what a typical schedule looks like in a nutshell:

-- Orientation: Each Photography Team begins with Orientation on the first day of the event.
+Orientation: Each Photography Team begins with Orientation on the first day of the event.
 Even if you may not be able to attend every team meeting throughout the workshop, it is very important that you attend Orientation.
 Please bring your camera (and laptop if you're brining one) to Orientation.
 The time that Orientation begins will be listed on each location's Photography Team page.

-- Conclusion: We’ll have our last group time together on the last day before the entire Conference is over so you can leave immediately after the Conference if necessary.
-Your parents are encouraged to attend Conclusion so they can see the results of what we learned during the class.
-Time of Conclusion will be listed on each ACTION location page.
+Conclusion: On the last day, the last group meeting will be held before the general event is over so you can leave immediately if necessary.
+Your parents are encouraged to attend Conclusion so they can see the results of what we learned during the Photography Team.
+Time of Conclusion will be listed on each location's Photography Team page.

 Parent/guardians and siblings are more than welcome to listen in on training times and take part in the activities associated with the Photography Team!
-However, be reminded that the attention and focus of the instructors will be on those who have paid for the class.
+However, be reminded that the attention and focus of the instructors will be on those who have paid to be on the team.

-First, consider the prerequisites.
+A. First, consider the prerequisites.
 Are you 15 years old or older?
 Do you have a DSLR or mirrorless camera that you can bring?
 Will you be able to bring a laptop with pre-installed photo editing software?
-Secondly, you should be familiar with your camera and how to use it.
+Secondly, it's usually best if you are familiar with your camera and how to use it.
 Are you always shooting in the full auto modes (

 A. A basic understanding of your camera and photography in general, a desire to want to learn event photography, and . . . it doesn't hurt to have some people skills and patience.

 A. If you so choose, there will be downtime and you may opt out of some Photography Team activities in order to participate in other aspects of the event.
 Most folks who have chosen to participate in other involved activities while doing the Photography Team at the same time have said they would probably not choose to do so next time around.

-- Q. What if I can’t make it to all the meetings?
+Q. What if I can’t make it to all the Photography Team meetings?

 A. Most of the training will build on itself as the week progresses, so each attendee is encouraged to be on time and not miss any meetings relating to the Photography Team.
 However, if this is not possible, then just attend as many of the meetings as you can.